Best Moisturizers and Oils for Bald Men: Top 7 Tested Picks for a Smooth, Hydrated Scalp

 Shaving & Grooming Tips

-- Use a sharp, clean razor and shave in the direction of hair growth.
+- Use a sharp, clean razor and always shave in the direction of hair growth.

-- Apply a soothing post-shave balm with aloe or chamomile.
+- Apply a soothing post-shave balm containing aloe or chamomile to calm the skin.

-- Gently massage the scalp to boost circulation.
+- Gently massage your scalp to boost circulation and relax tight muscles.

 Daily Bald Head Routine Example